AdobeDocs/experience-manager-learn.en/help/sites/integrations/experience-platform/data-collection/tags/overview.md

 + In Adobe Experience Platform Data Collection, create a Tag property and edit it to _Add Rule_.
 Then _Add Library_, select the newly added rule, approve, and publish it.
 + Connect AEM and Tags using existing (or new) IMS configuration
-+ In AEM, create a Launch cloud services configuration, then apply it to an existing site and finally verify Tags property and its libraries are loaded on the Published or Author site.
++ In AEM, create a tags cloud service configuration, then apply it to an existing site and finally verify Tags property and its libraries are loaded on the Published or Author site.

 ## Next Steps